A low carb diet can help you lose

 namely, the lack of phytonutrients.
 But I noticed just the opposite.

 I increased the amounts of vegetables and berries I ate.

 All the other stuff about nutrition doesn't

 go away.
 It all still counts.
 Although you may be able to lose

 weight eating all the butter and steak you want, that doesn't

 make it the healthiest thing to do.
 You should pay attention

 to what kind of oil you eat.
-Walnuts are better than butter.
+Grass-fed beef is better

 For a printable version of this article,